spiceee/arionkoder-tech-challenge/task__5/README.md

 - Tasks are represented as closures.
 - Dependencies are represented as a list of task IDs.
 - Dependencies are a mere check for a completion status.
+- For the sake of this task, some code is added outside the scope of the scheduler to "watch" and log what's happening and should probably move to the scheduler itself.